0xf104a/procedural-brainfuck/README.md

 | `--security <arg>`             | Set security mode                     |

 ## Security mode
+Security mode defines what to do when array index is out of range.
 To set a security mode put it's name after `--security` argument.<br>

 | Mode               | Description                      |